cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        x:
          The value at which to evaluate the Bessel function.
    Returns:
-       The value of the Bessel function of the second kind at the given order and value (must be positive).
+       The value of the Modified Bessel function of the second kind at the given order and value (must be positive).
    Example:
-       Compute the Bessel function of the first kind for order 0 and value 2.5
+       Compute the Modified Bessel function of the first kind for order 0 and value 2.5

        .. code-block:: CSharp